vwxyzjn/cleanrl/README.md

 * Most algorithms are self-contained in single files with a common dependency file [common.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/common.py) that handles different gym spaces.
 * Easy logging of training processes using Tensorboard and Integration with wandb.com to log experiments on the cloud.
 Check out https://cleanrl.costa.sh.
 * **Hackable** and being able to debug *directly* in Python’s interactive shell (Especially if you use the Spyder editor from Anaconda :) ).
-* Convenient use of commandline arguments for hyper-parameters tuning.
+* Simple use of command line arguments for hyper-parameters tuning; no need for arcane configuration files.

 ## Benchmarked Implementation